 Border Conference - Female, Lay (3-year term)

 Council shall be the board of directors for the synod and serve as its interim legislative authority between meetings of the Synod Assembly

 attend council meetings, ordinarily three times a year

-serve as a member of their area ministry executive committee
+serve as a member of their conference executive committee

 * The term "persons of color and/or person whose primary language is other than English" (PC/L*) is understood to mean African American, black, Arab, and Middle Eastern, Asian and Pacific Islander, Latino, American Indian, and Alaska Native people.